Ah yes. Chocolate Cherry Brownies. Without a doubt the best thing that ever happened to regular, plain ole chocolate brownies.

 Mix everything up to combine, then add in frozen or fresh (pitted) cherries).
 I like to use frozen because it’s much easier to find, especially in December.
 Also, frozen cherries are pitted, and just as good as fresh when you are baking them.

-When it is done baking, let it cool, then cut the brownies into nine squares and if you want to give it that snowy top look, sprinkle with powdered sugar.
+When chocolate cherry brownies are done baking, let it cool, then cut the brownies into nine squares and if you want to give it that snowy top look, sprinkle with powdered sugar.

 Powdered sugar doesn’t add much to the taste so if you are out of it you can definitely omit this step.

-- Use good quality cocoa powder and chocolate chip for the best brownies!
+- Use good quality cocoa powder and chocolate chip for the best chocolate cherry brownies!

 - Line baking dish with parchment paper or grease for cooking oil for easy removal.